MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walktrough-designing-reports-multiple-tables.md

 Viktor starts by creating an empty report object by using the AL Language extension in Visual Studio Code.
 You can use the shortcut `treport` to create the basic layout for a report object.

-Viktor sets the [DefaultLayout Property](properties/devenv-defaultlayout-property.md) to **RDLC** to specify that an RDL layout will be used for the report and the [RDLCLayout Property](properties/devenv-rdlclayout-property.md) to `'MyRDLReport.rdl'`, the name of the rdl file that will be used for the layout.
+Viktor defines layout properties in the rendering section of the report, one for a printable version using an RDL layout, and one for a version for analysis using an Excel layout.

 Viktor will now design the dataset to display customers and their transaction details.
 This is defined within the `dataset` part of the report object.